 The University of Uppsala was partly funded by profits from the salmon fishing in Edeforsen rapids (near Harads and Treehotel) in the Lule River.
 The profits from salmon fishing were also used to found the city of Luleå.
-In fact, up until the 20th century salmon, not steel, was Luleå’s main source of income.
-In 1949 110 tonnes of salmon were caught in the river.
+In fact, up until the 20th-century, salmon, not steel, was Luleå’s main source of income.
+In 1949, 110 tonnes of salmon were caught in the river.
 These days you’ll probably want to head to the Byske, Kalix, Torne and Vindel Rivers instead, even if the fishing is good downstream from the Bodforsen rapids.

-Fishing journalists often refer to the arctic char as ‘the Greta Garbo of the mountains’.
+Fishing journalists often refer to the Arctic char as ‘the Greta Garbo of the mountains’.
 Partly because of its beauty and partly because of its temperament.
 There’s no other fish that can make mountain fishing go from one extreme to the other the way this Lady Camellia does.
 One second it bites anything.
-The next there’s absolutely nothing you can tempt it with.
-Among chefs the arctic char is a sought-after table fish.
-It’s a little bit fattier than other salmon species and therefore there’s less risk of it becoming ‘dry as a bone’ when you fry it.
+The next, there’s absolutely nothing you can tempt it with.
+Among chefs, the Arctic char is a sought-after table fish.
+It’s a little bit fattier than other salmon species, and therefore there’s less risk of it becoming ‘dry as a bone’ when you fry it.

-A sweet-water chameleon and almost every sport fisherman’s dream.
+A sweet-water chameleon and almost every sport fisher’s dream.
 The trout can adapt to all kinds of environments as long as the water quality is good.
 There’s the anadromous, or sea-run, kind that spends its life in the Baltic Sea and then rises up the rivers to spawn.
 There’s the brown trout version that stays in small bodies of water and just adapts its size to its habitat.
 And there’s the version that lives in lakes and runs up the rivers to spawn during autumn, and they can get as big as you’d like.
-The Swedish record, 17 kilos, is from a lake in Swedish Lapland.
+The known Swedish record, 17 kilos, is from a lake in Swedish Lapland.

-In Lake Storvindeln, along the Vindel River, there is a very unique fish: the peled.
+In Lake Storvindeln, along the Vindel River, there is a unique fish: the peled.
 It used to be classified as a variety of whitefish, but the morphological difference is considerable.
-For example, its eyes and mouth are larger and it has an extreme amount of gill rakers.
+For example, its eyes and mouth are larger, and it has an extreme amount of gill rakers.
 Even if this ‘original whitefish’ is acutely threatened, it’s more or less unknown.
 Researchers used to believe it had relatives in Siberia, but that’s not the case.
 Classic whitefish, which is a wonderful table fish, provides us with a spectacle on the long piers of the Torne and Kalix rivers when it’s fished out using bag nets.
 Whitefish is always present in the Kukkola cultural village, in the rapids as well as on the menu.

-The most common fish in Sweden, yet a species that almost no-one recognises, because they think it’s something else.
+The most common fish in Sweden, yet a species that almost no one recognises because they think it’s something else.
 Perhaps the fry or young fish of another species.
 The minnow is known by many different names in Sweden: elritsa, kvidd, alkuva, alkutta, alekula, alkura, kur, äling, sabbik, elling, glirr, gli, blindsill, budd, hundgädda, iggling, im, kvidd, laxbådd, lortbuk, mjolpus, mudd, myrsik, spragg, stensil, görkänga, skinnfisk, plump, agn, ölkytt and örkytt.
-Next time you go for a swim and see fish that are 6–8 centimetre long in the water around you, they’re probably minnow.
+Next time you go for a swim and see fish that are 6–8 centimetre long in the water around you; they’re probably minnow.